AlistairDriscoll/Ally-Ps-Luxury-Teas-Leeds/README.md

 Another pro is that the product transcends ages, genders, locations, classes, religions and is in almost every culture to a certain degree, so although loose leaf tea drinkers are a minority of the minority of the worlds population that drinks tea, they can be found amongst every social group in existence nearly.

+I particularly enjoyed making this project as I got to channel my passion for tea without any filters in a way that I thought would make the project as good as it could be (I'm not joking when I say in the 'about' section of the website it is more of a spiritual connection than it is a passion if truth be told!)
+I felt like this was a good idea to do because after my own market research of other tea websites, I have always preferred using the ones that have a bit of personality behind them, as it shows people who are passionate about tea more which of course sells it more.
+I also thought that most tea websites (if not all, actually) could have more information about them besides the names and where they come from, so combining all this together I thought of the idea of tea's having their own blog posts where they are spoken about in deeper detail would be the way that I personally would like more tea websites to have and so included that in my project.

 ### Keywords

 After market research of trying different searches, I settled on the following keywords to add to the project as although search engines do not take them into account as much as they used to I thought I would still add some: 'Leeds tea merchant, Leeds tea store, northern tea seller UK, tea merchant Yorkshire, tea blends Leeds, tea merchant UK, loose leaf tea Leeds, tea supplies Leeds'